ipekbayrak/PrintExcellAutomatically/README.md

 Aşağıdaki Komutu girin.
 > Set-ExecutionPolicy

-Execution policy için aşağıdaki komutu girin.
+Execution Policy: için aşağıdaki komutu girin.
-> Execution Policy: > Unrestricted
+> Unrestricted

 Do you want to change Execution Policy?
 Sorusunu A tuşuna basıp Enter ile cevaplayın.